-This 2-ply yarn, made from German and German/French Hybrid Angora rabbits shorn in Hampden, is spun in Aroostock County, Maine.
+This 2-ply yarn, made from German and German/French Hybrid Angora rabbits shorn in Hampden, is spun in Aroostook County, Maine.
 The 70% angora fiber is mixed with 30% merino which helps to stabilize the angora.
-The skein of white angora has 150 yards.
-The grey angora (125 yards) is mixed with black merino.
-The taupe (140 yards) is mixed with Rambouillet.
-The warm tweed (100 yards) is mixed with undyed merino and silk noils.
-The mint (140 yards) is 70% angora, 20% Blue Face Leicester and 10% silk.
-All colorways weigh 2 ounces per skein.
+Each skein is approximately 142 yards.

 The combination of all these things makes this yarn special and unique.
 It is just so lovely!

 This angora yarn knits at a dk weight.
 This yarn requires hand washing and the more angora yarn is handled and washed, the more it "blooms".
 One skein will make a cowl or hat, and we have a free pattern for a simple, but elegant, seed stitch cowl.
 Our cowl pattern uses a 16"- #8 circular needle.
 If you would like this pattern, please make sure to add the pattern to your cart!

 We also created the Beech Hill Baby Booties and Cap pattern for this yarn because if you haven’t seen a baby wearing an angora hat, you are missing out on seeing something amazingly beautiful.
 This pattern is free with the purchase of this yarn, but you must add the pattern to your cart!
 Otherwise, it can be purchased on Ravelry for $4.00.